ghc-proposals/ghc-proposals/proposals/0000-incrementally-cleared.md

 Except when necessary, I will describe only the `Array` version; `SmallArray` is mostly identical.

 An incremental array is created using `newIncrementallyClearedArray`.
-Slices of it are cleared using `clearIncrementalArray`, which takes the first element to be cleared and the number of elements to clear.
+Slices of it are cleared using `clearIncrementalArray` or `threadSafeClearIncrementalArray`, which takes the first element to be cleared and the number of elements to clear.
 Once all elements have been cleared, it can be converted to a `MutableArray` using `completeIncrementalArray`.
 `getSizeofIncrementallyClearedArray` and `shrinkIncrementallyClearedArray` work just like the corresponding operations for `MutableByteArray`.